 We may collect your personal information when you voluntarily provide it to us by using our Services.
 For example, we may ask you to provide personal information if you:

-We securely store your personal information in the United States.
+We securely store your personal information in the United States or Canada, depending on where you reside..
 We maintain technical, physical and administrative security safeguards to protect your personal information against loss, theft, and unauthorized access.
 Any personal information that you provide to us is exchanged on a secure server.
 We store data in a highly secure Microsoft Azure datacenter.
 Microsoft Azure provides industry-leading compliance and privacy certifications to keep student data in Spaces safe.

 Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while we are committed to protecting your personal information, we cannot ensure or warrant the security of any information you provide to us.